spagnoloG/uav-localization-2023/README.md

 # Custom Twins transformer for Multi-View Image Fusion

-This repository contains a custom Vision Transformer model, designed to handle multi-view image fusion.
-The model is tasked with merging the features from Unmanned Aerial Vehicle (UAV) and satellite images.
+In this repository, we have focused on a approach to multi-view image fusion from Unmanned Aerial Vehicle (UAV) and satellite imagery.
+Recognizing the significant advancements and potential of the [WAMF-FPI](https://www.mdpi.com/2072-4292/15/4/910) method, we have adopted it as the foundation for our implementation, making it the first of its kind to be publicly accessible.

+Our adaptation does not merely replicate the original method but enhances its capabilities.
+Key technical improvements have been integrated, most notably the inclusion of ReLU and Batch Normalization within the fusion module.
+To further enhance the robustness of our approach, we've integrated dropouts during the feature extraction process, ensuring that the model is both efficient and resilient against potential overfitting.

+Central to our methodology is the custom Vision Transformer model.
-The model uses a modified version of the PCPVT (pyramid vision transformer) model that has been pretrained on ResNet50 for feature extraction from both UAV and satellite images.
-These extracted features are then combined using a custom fusion module.
+This model is an extension of the well-established PCPVT (pyramid vision transformer) that has been pretrained on the ResNet50 dataset.
-This module operates in multiple stages and balances the contributions from each image source.
+The primary role of this model is to extract features from both UAV and satellite data sources.

 ## Model Architecture
 ![Model architecture](./assets/model.svg "Model architecture")